Chapter 20: The 811000-year Mega Cycle

 “Most people think of the solar cycle as having a fixed length of 11 years.
 This is not strictly true as cycles vary considerably in length from as little as 9 years to almost 14 years.”
 "The Length of the Solar Cycle" (opens in a new tab)

-Do scientists have any clue as to why this solar cycle exists?
+One could perhaps more correctly say that this solar cycle lasts on average about 11.5 years (9+14 = 23/2 = 11.5).
+But do scientists have any clue as to why this solar cycle exists?
 Well, no:

 “If you’re confused about the sun’s impending magnetic field flip, don’t feel bad — scientists don’t fully understand it, either.
 The sun’s magnetic field will reverse its polarity three or four months from now, researchers say, just as it does every 11 years at the peak of the solar activity cycle.
 While solar physicists know enough about this strange phenomenon to predict when it will occur, its ultimate causes remain mysterious.”
 "What Causes the Sun’s Magnetic Field Flip?" (opens in a new tab)

 In Chapter 16, we saw that the most recent geomagnetic reversal of the Earth’s poles occurred roughly 800000 years ago.
-More precisely, what is known as the "Brunhes-Matuyama reversal" is reckoned to have occurred 781000 years ago.
+More precisely, what is known as the ‘Brunhes-Matuyama reversal’ is reckoned to have occurred 781000 years ago.

 0.00149326% of 781000 years amounts to ≈ 11.6624 years

-• Earth's orbital speed is 66967.3 X slower than the Sun's orbital speed (107226 / 1.601169 ≈ 66967.3)
+- Earth's orbital speed is 66967.3 X slower than the Sun's orbital speed (107226 / 1.601169 ≈ 66967.3)

-• Earth's magnetic reversals occur 66967.3 X less frequently than those of the Sun (781000 y / 11.6624 y ≈ 66967.3)
+- Earth's magnetic reversals occur 66967.3 X less frequently than the Sun's (781000 y / 11.6624 y ≈ 66967.3)

-This sort of remarkable realization is, of course, only possible when viewed through the 'TYCHOS lens'.
-To be sure, no 'heliocentric' thesis has ever been attempted to account for the vastly different recurrence rates of the Earth's and the Sun's magnetic reversals; in absence of any official explanation for their respective periodicities, one may say that the TYCHOS model "wins by default", much like when a basketball team fails to show up at a tournament...
-In the next chapter we shall take a further look into aspects related to the motions of the Earth and the Sun, with particular regards to the optical implications of the same - as viewed from an earthly frame of reference.
+Of course, this remarkable harmony only becomes visible when viewed through the lens of the TYCHOS model.
+To be sure, no heliocentric astronomer has ever attempted to account for the vastly different recurrence rates of the Earth’s and the Sun’s magnetic pole reversals.
+In the absence of any official explanation for their respective periodicities, one may say that the TYCHOS model ‘wins by default’, much like when a basketball team fails to show up at a tournament.
+In the next chapter we shall take a further look at the motions of the Earth and the Sun and the optical implications of the same, as viewed from an earthly frame of reference.